 The connection for certify is same as above (the process as MasterCard’s MTIP or VISA’s ADVT), Device certification will be process by Device vendor.

-POS: Pax (S80,S90), Igenico (Move2500)
+For POS: bank will apply testing with 2 POS vendor: Pax (S80,S90) and Igenico (Move2500)

+For ATM: bank will apply testing with 2 POS vendor: Diebold (procash, aptiva), NCR(SS22E).

 Technical Details